zanshin/dotfiles/README.markdown

 This repository holds my configuration files so that I can clone them to other machines easily.

-My primary OS is OS X (10.9.x) and some of these configurations are tuned to work on that platform.
-The `bash` files are more generic and friendly toward other Unix-based operating systems.
+My primary OS is OS X (10.11.x) and some of these configurations are tuned to work on that platform.
+From about July 2011 until January 2016 `zsh` was my shell of choice.
+However, I've switched back to `bash` since my working self maintains 200+ servers using bash.

 #Installation

     git clone git://github.com/zanshin/dotfiles.git ~/.dotfiles

-# Updating
-There are still a couple git submodules included in this configuration.
-On a new installation these submodules need to be initialized and updated.

-    $ cd ~/.dotfiles
-    $ git submodule init
-    $ git submodule update

-It is also possible to use `git pull` to update the submodules.

-    $ cd ~/.dotfiles
-    $ git submodule foreach git pull origin master

-Vundle managed Vim bundles maybe updated from the command line via

-    $ vim +PluginInstall +qall

 #Setup
 ## Homebrew
 On those Mac OS machines where I install Homebrew I also edit `/etc/paths` to move the `/usr/local/bin` entry to the top of the list.
 This ensures that Homebrew-managed programs and libraries occur prior to `/usr/bin` and system-provided programs and libraries.
 The resulting `/etc/paths` files looks like this: